Alexander Graf Lambsdorff: Roles within the FDP

 Following the 2017 state elections in North Rhine-Westphalia, Lambsdorff was part of the FDP team in the negotiations with Armin Laschet's CDU on a coalition agreement.
 He led his party's delegation in the working group on European affairs; his co-chair of the CDU was Matthias Kerkhoff.

 In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Lambsdorff led his party's delegation in the working group on foreign policy, defence, development cooperation and human rights; his co-chairs from the other parties were Heiko Maas and Omid Nouripour.

 German Ambassador to Russia

 In March 2024, Lambsdorff – alongside other EU ambassadors – attended the funeral of opposition leader Alexei Navalny.
 Also in March 2024, Russia's foreign ministry summoned Lambsdorff again after Russian media published an audio recording of senior German military officials discussing weapons for Ukraine and a potential strike by Kyiv on a bridge in Crimea.

+In February 2026, Der Spiegel reported that Lambsdorff would be dispatched to Tel Aviv in the coming summer, replacing Steffen Seibert.
+According to Der Spiegel, Lambsdorff would be succeeded in Moscow by the Ambassador to Mexico since 2024, Clemens von Goetze.